 What a fun week at Giant!
 By combining various coupons, sales and other promotions I was able to get all of the things you see in the picture above for just $4.86!!
 I can hardly believe it myself, actually.
 I’m used to getting good deals, but they aren’t often quite this good.

 So, here’s the breakdown.
 The Windex and Pledge were part of Giant’s gas reward sale items.
 That meant that in addition to being on sale, for every 4 of those items that I purchased, I earned $10.00 back in gas rewards.
 Plus, there were 2 catalina promotions for these items too, which saved me another $4 on a future purchase.
 And on top of that, there is a $5 gift card offer that SC Johnson is doing and I qualified for that too.
 So, to break it down even further, I spent $27.12 in the Pledge and Windex, saved $12.00 with printable coupons, saved $5 in catalina coupons, will get back a $5 Mastercard gift card and will have $20.00 to use on gas.
-Which means that by purchasing the Windex and Pledge, I really made $13.88!
+This means that by purchasing the Windex and Pledge, I really made $13.88!

 The Sargento sliced cheese ended up being $0.89 each after coupons and sales.
 Again, I was able to save significantly by combining sale with coupons.
 That is one of the key ways that I save a lot!